thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/1. Get Set Up/fire-app-builder-download-and-build.md

 * **Windows**: [JDK Installation for Microsoft Windows](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html).
 (Specifically, see "Running the JDK Installer" and "Updating the PATH Environment Variable.")
 * For other operating systems and information, see [JDK 8 and JRE 8 Installation Start Here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).

-## 3. Install Android Studio and the Necessary Tools and SDKs {#androidstudio}
+## Step 3.
+Install Android Studio and the Necessary Tools and SDKs {#androidstudio}

 To work with Fire App Builder, you need to install [Android Studio](https://developer.android.com/studio/index.html), the official IDE for Android projects.

 See [Getting Started with Android Studio](https://developer.android.com/sdk/installing/studio.html) and [Install Android Studio](https://developer.android.com/sdk/installing/index.html) for information about setting up the Android Studio development environment on your machine.

 The Fire App Builder project requires you to have certain SDK tools and APIs installed with Android Studio.
 Selecting these tools from the Standalone SDK Manager ahead of time isn't necessary.

 When you open the Fire App Builder project (as described in the next section, [Open the Sample App](#openFireAppBuilder)), Android Studio will prompt you to install any build tools or APIs that you're missing.
 For example, you might see messages such as the following:

 {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_sdktoolsneeded" max-width="70%" type="png" border="true" %}